Ignazio Dolce

-Ignazio Dolce (born 26 March 1933) is an Italian director and actor.
+Ignazio Dolce (26 March 1933 – 6 January 2010) was an Italian director and actor.

 Life and career

 Born in Palermo, Sicily, Dolce graduated at Centro Sperimentale di Cinematografia, and starting from the late 1950s he began a career as a character actor.
 Almost simultaneously he started a parallel career as a second unit director, often collaborating with Gianfranco Parolini and Antonio Margheriti.
-He debuted as a director in 1975 with the black comedy L'ammazzatina, and in the late 1980s he specialized in low-budget war films, being usually credited as Paul D. Robinson.
+He debuted as a director in 1975 with the black comedy L'ammazzatina, and in the late 1980s he specialised in low-budget war films, being usually credited as Paul D. Robinson.
+Dolce died in Rome on 6 January 2010, at the age of 76.